joela03/Movie-API-PYTHON-SQL/README.md

 PUT	    /movies/<id>  Update an existing movie
 DELETE	/movies/<id>  Delete a movie

-Testing
-To run the tests, use the following command: pytest test_api.py
-You can also use Postman to manually test the API endpoints.

 ## Database Schema

 The movie database schema includes the following tables: